unhjaden/comp698-final/README.md

 2. Sign in with GitHub account
 3. Click Profile in the top right
 4. Enable it on comp698-final repo by clicking on the slider
-5. Click settings > More Options in the top right > "Trigger Build"
+5. Click Settings > More Options in the top right > "Trigger Build"

 	![img](https://i.imgur.com/TqZPKMM.png)